cscart/docs/en/install/apache.rst

     find images -type f -print0 | xargs -0 chmod 644
     find var -type f -print0 | xargs -0 chmod 644

-These commands set the right permissions for the files, so that CS-Cart can install properly.
+These commands set the right permissions for the files, so that CS-Cart/Multi-Vendor can be installed properly.
 The 3 digits represent the **rights of the owner** of the file/directory, the **owner’s group**, and **other users** respectively.

 For example, ``chmod 644 config.local.php`` means that: